-Preparing and consuming with intention can help boost your health, prevent or manage disease, and maintain wellness.
+Preparing and consuming with intention can help boost your health, prevent or manage the disease, and maintain wellness.
 Learning more about the benefits of the foods we consume can inspire the intention behind the ingredient and menu selection process.
 "A source of inspiration behind my mindful cooking habits began in Australia when I started exploring Ayurvedic healing", he shares.
 Originating from a Hindu system of medicine, an Ayurvedic diet instructs one to eat according to a dominant energy type.
-It focuses on whole unprocessed, unrefined foods and mindful eating.
+It focuses on whole unprocessed, unrefined foods, and mindful eating.
 Examples of whole foods include whole grains, legumes, fruits, vegetables.
 A great source of information on the Ayurvedic diet is the book The Ayurveda Bible: The Definitive Guide to Ayurvedic Healing.

 Health Benefits & Nutritional Value

 If you live in a city, you may know that sourcing quality and organic ingredients can be challenging.
-What do you look for when sourceing ingredients in Toronto?
-"I prefer to buy ingredients from bulk food stores in Toronto that have a Bring your Own Container (BYOC) program.
+What do you look for when sourcing ingredients in Toronto?
+"I prefer to buy ingredients from bulk food stores in Toronto that have a Bring Your Own Container (BYOC) program.
 When it comes to organics, I have been exploring growing my own sprouts & microgreens since they can be pricey and are not as easily accessible in the city." he shares.

-Sourcing quality whole foods and ingredients is key to gaining the essential nutrients your body needs.
+Sourcing quality whole foods and ingredients are key to gaining the essential nutrients your body needs.
 There are some essential vitamins that can be challenging to acquire while on a plant-based diet.
 Featured below are a few ingredients and supplements to consider:

 - Two vitamins that are difficult to obtain with a plant-based diet are B12 and Omega.
-There are supplements available, such as; chia seeds, hemp hearts, walnuts and seaweed.
+There are supplements available, such as; chia seeds, hemp hearts, walnuts, and seaweed.

 - Protein is another essential nutrient, which can be found in dried chickpeas, beans, lentils, and grains like oats & quinoa.
 Additionally, fermented foods are great for gut health — they contain beneficial bacteria that help support the collection of bacteria, yeast, viruses and fungi that live in your gut.
 They can be found in kombucha, sauerkraut, and coconut probiotic yogurt to name a few.

 - Purblack Shilajit provides a great source of selenium, minerals, and fulvic acid.
-The fulvic acid is known for its properties such as antioxidants, anti inflammatory, and memory enhancing.
+The fulvic acid is known for its properties such as antioxidants, anti-inflammatory, and memory-enhancing.
 It is a known substance that the Ayurvedics used and has been using for many years.